brefphp/bref/docs/runtimes/http.md

     title: Console applications
 ---

-AWS Lambda can respond to HTTP requests via [API Gateway](https://aws.amazon.com/api-gateway/).

-Instead of dealing with API Gateway's custom request and response formats, **Bref uses PHP-FPM to run PHP**.
+It is possible to run HTTP APIs and websites on AWS Lambda.

+To do that, Bref runs your code on AWS Lambda **using PHP-FPM**.
 That means HTTP applications can run on AWS Lambda just like on any other PHP hosting platform.

+If you are interested in the details, know that AWS Lambda can react to HTTP requests via [API Gateway](https://aws.amazon.com/api-gateway/).

+> Every code we deploy on AWS Lambda is called a "Function".
+Do not let this name confuse you: we do deploy HTTP **applications** in a Lambda Function.
+>
+> In the Lambda world, an HTTP application is a *function* that is called by a request and returns a response.
+Good news: this is exactly what our PHP applications do.

 Below is a minimal `serverless.yml` to deploy HTTP applications.
 To create it automatically run `vendor/bin/bref init`.